SciTools/iris/docs/src/techpapers/iris_xarray.rst

 Iris and Xarray both support lazy data and out-of-core processing through utilisation of Dask.

-In general, Xarray exposes Dask and :term:`NumPy` conveniences at the API level, whereas Iris takes an opinionated approach with no explicit API controls.
+While both Iris and Xarray expose :term:`NumPy` conveniences at the API level (e.g. the `ndim()` method), only Xarray exposes Dask conveniences.
+For example :attr:`xarray.DataArray.chunks`, which gives the user direct control over the underlying Dask array chunks.
+The Iris API instead takes control of such concepts and user control is only possible by manipulating the underlying Dask array directly (accessed via :meth:`iris.cube.Cube.core_data`).

-Xarray has a level of interoperability with Dask and NumPy that is not available with Iris, specifically with regards to `NEP-18`_ and passing :class:`xarray.DataArray`\ s to Dask.
+:class:`xarray.DataArray`\ s comply with `NEP-18`_, allowing NumPy arrays to be based on them, and they also include the necessary extra members for Dask arrays to be based on them too.
+Neither of these is currently possible with Iris :class:`~iris.cube.Cube`\ s, although an ambition for the future.

 NetCDF File Control
 -------------------